Our History and Mission

 We at Hospice of Chattanooga will take the time to listen, honor your choices, and walk with you through life’s journey.

 Our Values: Compassion – Accountability – Communication – Enthusiasm – Excellence

-Over the decades, the reach of Hospice of Chattanooga has grown as the population growth of the area spread out to more of southeast Tennessee and northwest Georgia.
-Families were hearing about how wonderful hospice care was for loved ones of friends and when that time came for someone in their family, Hospice of Chattanooga was their choice.
-It remains the same today as Hospice of Chattanooga now serves people in 18 counties, covering over six-thousand square miles.
+Over the decades, the reach of Hospice of Chattanooga has grown as the area's population grew into the outlying regions of southeast Tennessee and northwest Georgia.
+Families were hearing about how wonderful hospice care was for loved ones of friends, and when the time came for someone in their family, Hospice of Chattanooga was their choice.
+It remains the same today as Hospice of Chattanooga now serves people in 18 counties, covering over 6,000 square miles.

-One of the nurses in 1980 who played a significant role in founding Hospice of Chattanooga is Christine Little, who is still a volunteer and stalwart supporter of what began in a little corner room at the local health department.
+One of the nurses in 1980 who played a significant role in founding Hospice of Chattanooga is Christine Little, who was a volunteer and stalwart supporter of what began in a little corner room at the local health department.
 Watch her story below.